lefterisss/portfolio/AML Data Analysis Project/README.md

 - Sender Behavioural Features: i)Making analysis for each sender with **groupby** and the **aggregates** so we have an account behaviour analysis(eg The count aggregate answers how active is the sender).
 That analysis is suitable for situations such as Smurfing and for Fraud detection.
 - Time Feature Engineering:
-  i)This feature helps detect potential structuring behavior by analyzing transactions within short time windows rather than evaluating each transaction in isolation. ii) train_df_small["Amount"].quantile(0.2), means that a threshold based on the 20th percentile of the transaction amount distribution was used to identify small transactions.
-This data-driven cutoff captures the lower tail of the distribution, where structuring behavior often occurs. iii)We merged again the Df (combined_df) to include the new feature to both of them.
-To do the rolling(), it was required to do set_index(
+  i)This feature helps detect potential structuring behavior by analyzing transactions within short time windows rather than evaluating each transaction in isolation.</br>
+  ii) `train_df_small["Amount"].quantile(0.2)`, means that a threshold based on the 20th percentile of the transaction amount distribution was used to identify small transactions.
+This data-driven **cutoff** captures the lower tail of the distribution, where structuring behavior often occurs. iii)We merged again the Df (`combined_df`) to include the new feature to both of them.
+To do the `rolling()`, it was required to do `set_index(
-"timestamp") so the functions to be applied to **a moving time window**(10min).
+"timestamp")` so the functions to be applied to **a moving time window**(10min).

 ## Encoding
 Because of our categorical features : **Payment_currency**, **Received_currency**, **Sender_bank_location**, **Receiver_bank_location**, **Payment_type**,
-to include it them in our model we do fit() to learn the categorical values and enc.transform(df[self.cat_cols]) ,to transform them into a numeric form.
+to include it them in our model we do `fit()` to learn the categorical values and `enc.transform(df[self.cat_cols])` ,to transform them into a numeric form.
-With **encoded_df = pd.DataFrame(encoded,columns = feature_names,index = df.ind**ex), we included the numerical columns on a DataFrame and after we put it side by side with our df to have the new suitable columns.
+With `encoded_df = pd.DataFrame(encoded,columns = feature_names,index = df.index)`, we included the numerical columns on a DataFrame and after we put it side by side with our df to have the new suitable columns.

 ## Correlation
   Explore how much the feature correlate to each other.